PG: Postgres-related libraries for Clojure

 Usage

-namespace carries a function copy-in
+The pg.copy.jdbc namespace carries a function copy-in that takes a

 connection, a SQL expression with COPY, the data to load and the options.
 The

-connection must be an instance of org.postgresql.jdbc.PgConnection
+connection must be an instance of org.postgresql.jdbc.PgConnection but not a

 Clojure map.
-You can easily get that connection using next.jdbc
+You can easily get that connection using next.jdbc:

 (with-open [conn (jdbc/get-connection db-spec)]